rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 Dashboard: ETCD
 ```

-In this lab we will see how loss of the quorum can impact Platforms behaviour and how we can recover from it for the time being.
-And will advise on material for future readings when planning real life DR situations.
+In this lab we will see how loss of the [etcd](https://coreos.com/etcd/docs/latest/faq.html) quorum can impact Platforms behaviour and how we can recover from it.
+We will also provide pointers to material for future readings when planning real life DR situations.

-Etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the desired state. etcd can be optionally configured for high availability, typically deployed with 2n+1 peer services.
+`etcd` stores the persistent master state while other components watch `etcd` for changes to bring themselves into the desired state. `etcd` can be optionally configured for high availability, typically deployed with 2n+1 peer services.
+For further details, you can read the `What is failure tolerance?` section of [this page](https://coreos.com/etcd/docs/latest/faq.html) at your own leisure.

-In this lab etcd runs together on masters.
-Before starting open Grafana dashboard `ETCD` and inspect monitoring data from our etcd cluster.
+In this lab `etcd` runs co-hosted with the OpenShift Container Platform (OCP) masters.
+Before you start, open the Grafana dashboard `ETCD` and inspect monitoring data for the `etcd` cluster.

 You should see something like this:

 ![alt text](img/img1-etcd-dasboard.png)

-At the same time open prometheus url and check alerts tab for any active alerts.
-At this point if the environment is functioning properly, you should see no alerts firing.
+Also open the prometheus url and check the alerts tab for any active alerts.
+At this point, if the environment is functioning properly, you should see no alerts.

 ![alt text](img/img2-no-alerts.png)

+The state of the `etcd` cluster, can be manually checked via CLI commands on the OCP master - or any remote host which has the OCP certificates available for use.

+:exclamation: Important Note:

-We can check etcd manually via command from the master or any remote host which has the certificates.
-If you chose to do this from other host than master in your infrastructure, make sure you apply appropriate security mitigation to this host, as you are "leaking" platforms certificates outside the ring fenced hosts.
+*_If you chose to use a remote host, make sure you apply appropriate security measurements to the host, as you are "leaking" OCP certificates outside of the cluster._*

-If you dont have dashboards and alerting tools in place, next big thing when it comes to debugging is `etcdctl` utility.
-Lets check how we can use it.
+If you do not have dashboards and alerting tools in place, next best tool for debugging is `etcdctl` utility.
+Let us take a closer look at how it can be used:

-Now ssh to one of the master hosts:
+First, ssh to one of the OCP master hosts:

 ```
 ssh root@master1.example.com
 ```

-Execute a command to check etcd health status.
-This command will give you each endpoint health status.
+Execute the following command to check the `etcd` cluster's health status:

 ```
 [root@master1]# docker exec -it etcd_container sh -c "ETCDCTL_API=3 etcdctl \
  --cert=/etc/etcd/peer.crt --key=/etc/etcd/peer.key --cacert=/etc/etcd/ca.crt \
  --endpoints="[https://192.168.0.11:2379,https://192.168.0.12:2379,https://192.168.0.13:2379]" \
  endpoint status -w table"

-#Output example:
+# Output example:
 +---------------------------+------------------+---------+---------+-----------+-----------+------------+
 |         ENDPOINT          |        ID        | VERSION | DB SIZE | IS LEADER | RAFT TERM | RAFT INDEX |
 +---------------------------+------------------+---------+---------+-----------+-----------+------------+